- Baking Bites - http://bakingbites.com -

 Preheat oven to 350F.
 Line an 8×8-inch baking pan with aluminum foil.

-In a large bowl, cream together butter and sugar until light.
+In a large bowl, cream together butter and sugar until light and fluffy.
 Beat in salt, egg and vanilla extract until well combined.
 Add in flour and stir until no streaks of dry ingredients remain.
 Pour dough – it will be thick – into prepared baking dish and smooth it into an even layer.

 Stir together remaining 1 tbsp sugar and 1 tsp ground cinnamon.
 Sprinkle dough evenly with cinnamon sugar mixture.